-The University continues to be at risk for reductions in State appropriations resulting from insufficient annual State revenues to offset State expenditure obligations.
-The University has withstood nearly 20% in cuts to state appropriations over the past several years and a FY2018 midyear reduction is still possible.
+Although FY2018 realized some recovery of State revenues, The University continues to be at risk for reductions in State appropriations if this revenue stabilization is not maintained.
+The University has withstood nearly 20% in cuts to state appropriations over the past several years.

-Due to the uncertainty of future State appropriations, the University has taken proactive steps through its Marshall 20/20 process (www.marshall.edu/2020) to lower its dependency on the State.
+Due to the uncertainty of future State appropriations, the University continues to be proactive with its Marshall 20/20 process (www.marshall.edu/2020) to lower its dependency on the State.
 Student affordability remains a crucial consideration in the strategic rebalancing process that has been initiated.

 Marshall University is now more focused than ever on cost controls, value creation, organizational structure-function efficiencies, judicious spending, utility conservation measures, targeted improvements to the physical plant, growth in extramural grant funding, strategic expansion of student enrollment and diversified revenue enhancements.
-Key components of Marshall 20/20 long-range plan include budget model realignment, multi-year pro forma development, comprehensive academic and services portfolio reviews to identify and eliminate hidden unnecessary costs, and establish key performance indicators to allow greater performance accountability.
+Key components of Marshall 20/20 long-range plan include budget realignment, multi-year pro forma development, comprehensive academic and services portfolio reviews to identify and eliminate hidden unnecessary costs, and establish key performance indicators to allow greater performance accountability.

 These measures have already shown success.
-More than \$83 million in Marshall University revenue bonds this year had their "A1" ratings affirmed October 2016 by Moody's Investors Service with a stable outlook.
-The A1 rating reflects Marshall's important role as the second largest provider of public higher education in the state of West Virginia.
-In the credit opinion, Moody's specifically noted Marshall's "steady student demand, growing financial reserves, manageable debt levels and sound financial management through recent state funding reductions."

-Additionally, September 2017, FitchRatings affirmed their "AA-" rating with a stable outlook stating "The university has maintained generally positive operating results and balance sheet strength consistent with the rating category, despite declining appropriations from the state".
+More than \$83 million in Marshall University revenue bonds this year had their "AA-" ratings affirmed September 2017 by FitchRatings with a stable outlook.
+The AA- rating reflects Marshall's important role as the second largest provider of public higher education in the state of West Virginia.
+In the credit opinion, FitchRatings specifically noted "the University has maintained generally positive operating results and balance sheet strength consistent with the rating category, despite declining appropriations from the state."

 Enrollment Growth Plan: Beginning in summer 2006, Marshall University launched a series of initiatives to increase full-time undergraduate enrollment.
-The primary objective is to maximize and manage enrollment growth by taking full advantage of existing institutional capacities in terms of instructional space, faculty and support staff.
-The targeted enrollment growth will be achieved through a combination of annual increases in the size of the freshmen class with greater non-resident and international student enrollment, greater leveraging of institutional financial aid, increasing the number of transfer, on-line, distance and adult students, and improved retention rates across all levels to achieve six-year graduation rates for undergraduates that exceed 60%.
+The primary objective is to maximize and manage enrollment growth by taking full advantage of existing institutional capacities in terms of instructional space, faculty, and support staff.
+The targeted enrollment growth will be achieved through a combination of annual increases in the size of the freshmen class with greater nonresident and international student enrollment, greater leveraging of institutional financial aid, increasing the number of transfer, on-line, distance and adult students, and improved retention rates across all levels to achieve six-year graduation rates for undergraduates that exceed 60%.

-Marshall has realized a retention rate increase of 3.7% from the fall 2012 cohort at 68.6% to the fall 2016 cohort at 72.3%.
-Final enrollment for fall 2016 was 13,654 students.
-Current same-day enrollment for fall 2017 shows a decrease of 204 students (-1.6%; -49 undergraduate students and -155 graduate students).
-President Jerome A. Gilbert has established enrollment goals of 15,000 students by 2021 and 18,000 students by 2027.
+Marshall has realized a retention rate increase of 3.9% from the Fall 2012 cohort at 68.6% to the Fall 2017 cohort at 72.5%.
+Final enrollment for Fall 2016 and Fall 2017 was 13,654 and 13,259 students respectively.
+Current same-day enrollment for Fall 2018 shows an increase of 154 students; this is due to an increase of 653 enrolled high school students.
+President Jerome A. Gilbert has established enrollment goals of 15,000 students by 2023.